kou3016/book_storage_app/README.md

-I will make an app, Book Storage, whitch can store books information that can we read.
+I will make an app, "Book Storage", whitch can store books information that can we read.